Saatvik1/Futures-Market-Analysis/Analysis/NQ/Zanek5Breakout/README.md

 - The strategy alone is **no better than a coin flip**, and since the risk reward distribution isn't skewed enough between wins and losses, it doesn't make sense to use this strategy.
 - **Simple tweaks are not enough to make the strategy better** than its default state, as we have explored in the deep insights section.
 - As a purely mechanical strategy without any other complicated technicals being calculated along with it, traders should shy away from it, or **consider adding a discretionary component** to either increase its win rate %, or to increase the risk reward ratio to ensure profitability.
-- In the future, the third question may be answered if I create a helper script to detect trending markets, but for now this strategy has been shoved in a drawer.
+- In the future, the third question may be answered if I create a helper script to detect trending markets, and perhaps other variables such as volume, overnight session behaviour, but for now this strategy has been shoved in a drawer, as requested by the stakeholder, since the purpose of this exploration to was discover something extremely simple and low-cost to run.